reedmusic/reedmusic.github.io/excel/index.md

 ![](roulette.jpg)

-The roulette is a bank of questions which are made into a short, random, low-stakes quizzes.
-They can support retrieval practice and spaced repetition: questions from previous and current topics are mixed up randomly (at your control).
+The roulette is a bank of questions used to automatically construct a random, low-stakes quiz.
+It supports retrieval practice and spaced repetition: questions from previous and current topics are mixed up randomly (at your control).

 I read about Excel models in [Adam Boxer's blog](https://achemicalorthodoxy.wordpress.com/2018/08/18/retrieval-roulettes/).
 Links to many differente examples at the bottom.
 There is probably one for your subject.